Benster900/SpaceJam/README.md

 # SpaceJam
 This project automates setting up an IR infrastructure to monitor network and hosts events.

-## Setup enviornment
-cp group_vars/all.example group_vars/all
-Please fill out each key with a value

 # Run SpaceJam to setup manager
 ## Setup locally